masud-technope/CORRECT-Replication-Package-ICSE2016/README.md

 # CORRECT: Code Reviewer Recommendation Based on Cross-Project & Technology Experience

-Accepted Paper at ICSE 2016 (SEIP) and ASE 2016
+Accepted Papers at ICSE 2016 (SEIP) and ASE 2016
 -----------------------------------------------
 ```
 CORRECT: Code Reviewer Recommendation in GitHub Based on Cross-Project and Technology Experience